Bugsnax: Setting and characters

 Bugsnax takes place in a world populated by furry muppet-like humanoids called Grumpuses.
 The game is set on Snaktooth Island, a mysterious island inhabited solely by creatures called Bugsnax who are "half bug and half snack."
 The ruins of an ancient Grumpus civilization can be found around the island, along with their skeletal remains.
-Upon discovering the existence of Bugsnax, disgraced explorer Elizabert "Lizbert" Megafig leads an expedition team to the island to study them, establishing the makeshift town of Snaxburg as a base of operations, but disappears under mysterious circumstances.
+Upon discovering the existence of Bugsnax, disgraced explorer Elizabert "Lizbert" Megafig (Helen Sadler) leads an expedition team to the island to study them, establishing the makeshift town of Snaxburg as a base of operations, but disappears under mysterious circumstances.
 As part of the "Isle of Bigsnax" update, the small neighboring island of Broken Tooth becomes accessible later in the game.

-The player controls a nameless newspaper journalist who is invited by Lizbert to visit Snaktooth Island over the objections of their supervisor, C. Clumby Clumbernut.
-Aiding the journalist is Filbo Fiddlepie, the self-appointed Mayor of Snaxburg who was left in charge by Lizbert before she disappeared, despite lacking self-confidence.
+The player controls an unnamed newspaper journalist who is invited by Lizbert to visit Snaktooth Island over the objections of their supervisor, C. Clumby Clumbernut (Barbara Goodson).
+Aiding the journalist is Filbo Fiddlepie (Max Mittelman), the self-appointed Mayor of Snaxburg who was left in charge by Lizbert before she disappeared, despite lacking self-confidence.
 Over the course of the game, the journalist meets several other Grumpuses who joined Lizbert on her expedition.
-These include Wambus Troubleham, a stubborn sauce-farmer; Beffica Winklesnoot, a gossip-seeking photographer; Gramble Gigglefunny, a rancher who treats Bugsnax as pets instead of food; Wiggle Wigglebottom, a washed-up musician; Triffany Lottablog, Wambus's estranged archaeologist wife investigating her grandmother's disappearance; Cromdo Face, a greedy entrepreneur and con-man; Snorpington "Snorpy" Fizzlebean, an inventor and conspiracy theorist obsessed with the "Grumpinati"; Chandlo Funkbun, Snorpy's overprotective bodybuilder boyfriend; Floofty Fizzlebean, Snorpy's antisocial scientist sibling; Shellsy "Shelda" Woolbag, an alleged prophet who preaches the evils of Bugsnax; and Eggabell Batternugget, the town doctor and Lizbert's romantic partner who also went missing.
+These include Wambus Troubleham (Fred Tatasciore), a stubborn sauce-farmer; Beffica Winklesnoot (Cassandra Lee Morris), a gossip-seeking photographer; Gramble Gigglefunny (Sam Riegel), a rancher who treats Bugsnax as pets instead of food; Wiggle Wigglebottom (Kenna Ramsey), a washed-up musician; Triffany Lottablog (Haviland Stillwell), Wambus's estranged archaeologist wife; Cromdo Face (Rick Zieff), a greedy entrepreneur and con-man; Snorpington "Snorpy" Fizzlebean (Roger Craig Smith), an inventor and conspiracy theorist obsessed with the "Grumpinati"; Chandlo Funkbun (Yuri Lowenthal), Snorpy's overprotective bodybuilder boyfriend; Floofty Fizzlebean (Casey Mongillo), Snorpy's antisocial scientist sibling; Shellsy "Shelda" Woolbag (Debra Wilson), an alleged prophet who preaches the evils of Bugsnax; and Eggabell Batternugget (Fryda Wolff), the town doctor and Lizbert's romantic partner who also went missing.
+In the "Isle of Bigsnax" update, the player can also find several messages left behind by researcher Alegander Jamfoot (Tom Taylorson).